Skip to Content

 Downtown

 Raul Morales has been making al pastor tacos for most of his life.
 It is his most precious family legacy.
 The pork glows red and is juicy from its slow trips around the trompo.
-Each al pastor taco is served with a freshly homemade curtido (pickles) of carrots, onions, and jalapenos, along with a creamy salsa verde. ~ Cesar Hernandez
+Each al pastor taco is served with a freshly homemade curtido (pickles) of carrots, onions, jalapeños, and a creamy salsa verde.

 At Mercado La Paloma ~ 3655 S. Grand Ave. #C5 Los Angeles, CA. Closest Metro lines and stop: Metro J Line (910/950) or Bus Line 460 - “37th Street/USC Station.”